-At Bruno and Ridgway, our ad testing tool, AdSelect, is quick, effective, and best of all easy on the budget.
+At Bruno and Ridgway, ad testing can be quick, effective, and best of all easy on the budget.
 Many of the people we talk with recognize the importance of ad testing, but feel that it is not an option for them due to cost and timing.
 That is because they’ve only ever been offered the deluxe cheeseburger of ad testing.

-AdSelect addresses both of these issues and puts the powerful tool of ad testing into the hands of any sized company.
+Bruno and Ridgway addresses both of these issues and puts the powerful tool of ad testing into the hands of any sized company.
 How do we do it?
-47 years of experience, operational efficiency, and most importantly only giving our clients what they really need.
+We have over 50 years of experience, operational efficiency, and most importantly, only giving our clients what they really need.
 If they need the basic cheeseburger of ad testing, we don’t sell them the one with all the fixings.